 I am 68 years old and not very athletic.
-When I swim 50 metres I am very slow and when I get to the end I am breathless and exhausted.
-I have been taught two sided breathing and proper technique.
+When I swim 50 metres, I am very slow; when I get to the end, I am breathless and exhausted.
+I have been taught two-sided breathing and proper technique.
 How can I improve?
-I'm embarrassed to my Swim Club.
+I'm embarrassed about my Swim Club.

-I presume that you are referring to your front crawl, as you mentioned two sided breathing?
-Becoming tired and exhausted during front crawl is very common and not something that should cause you embarrassment or put you off your swimming.
-After all you doing something that loads of adults wish they could do!
+I presume you are referring to your front crawl, as you mentioned two-sided breathing.
+Becoming exhausted during a front crawl is very common and not something that should cause embarrassment or put you off your swimming.
+After all, you are doing something that loads of adults wish they could do!

 Three areas to focus on that might help to get more out of your front crawl:

 1. Refine your technique to help become more efficient

 2. Breathing technique: when, how and how often.

 Sometimes it's the small things that make a difference to our swimming technique, despite how much we have previously learnt.
 Small things like making sure our hands enter the water in-between shoulder line and head, keeping our feet together during kicking and not allowing our head to raise when we swim.

 These small aspects of technique all add up to make us more efficient through the water, resulting in us swimming longer distances with less effort - in theory.